-PROBLEM 1-7 : A chain is tied tightly between two trees and a force F_0 is applied at right angles to the chain at its midpoint.
-With the chain in equilibrium, with the ends of the chain at angle θ from the straight line between the trees, what is the tension in the chain?
+PROBLEM 1-7: A long chain is tied tightly between two small trees and a horizontal force $F_0$ is applied at right angles to the chain at its midpoint.
+The chain comes to equilibrium so that each half of the chain has at angle $\theta$ from the straight line between the chain endpoints.
+Neglecting gravity, what is the tension in the chain?

-PROBLEM 1-8 : A rope of mass/length λ is in the shape of a circular loop of radius R. If it is made to rotate about its center with angular velocity ω , find the tension in the rope.
+PROBLEM 1-8: A rope of mass/length $\lambda$ is in the shape of a circular loop of radius R. If it is made to rotate about its center with angular velocity $\omega$ , find the tension in the rope.
 Hint: consider a small piece of the rope to be a "particle."

-PROBLEM 1-9 : One end of a string of length l is attached to a small ball, and the other end is tied to a hook in the ceiling.
+PROBLEM 1-9: One end of a string of length $\ell$ is attached to a small ball, and the other end is tied to a hook in the ceiling.
 A nail juts out from the wall, a distance d below the hook.
 With the string straight and horizontal, the ball is released.
-When the string becomes vertical it meets the nail, and then the ball swings upward until it is directly above the nail. (a) What speed does the ball have when it reaches this highest point? (b) Find the minimum value of d, as a fraction of l , such that the ball can reach this point at all.
+When the string becomes vertical it meets the nail, and then the ball swings upward until it is directly above the nail. (a) What speed does the ball have when it reaches this highest point? (b) Find the minimum value of d, as a fraction of $\ell$ , such that the ball can reach this point at all.

-PROBLEM 1-10 : A damped oscillator consists of a mass m attached to a spring k, with frictional damping forces.
+PROBLEM 1-10: A damped oscillator consists of a mass m attached to a spring k, with frictional damping forces.
 If the mass is released from rest with amplitude A, and after 100 oscillations the amplitude is A/2, what is the total work done by friction during the 100 oscillations?

-PROBLEM 1-11 : Half of a chain of total mass M and length L is placed on a frictionless table top, while the other half hangs over the edge.
+PROBLEM 1-11: Half of a chain of total mass M and length L is placed on a frictionless table top, while the other half hangs over the edge.
 If the chain is released from rest, what is the speed of the last link just as it leaves the table top?

-PROBLEM 1-12 : (a) A neutron in a nuclear reactor has a head-on collision with a carbon nucleus, part of the graphite "moderator."
+PROBLEM 1-12: (a) A neutron in a nuclear reactor has a head-on collision with a carbon nucleus, part of the graphite "moderator."
 The carbon nucleus is initially at rest, and has 12 times the mass of a neutron.
 What fraction of the neutron's initial speed is lost in the collision? (b) If a neutron collides head-on with a deuteron $(m_d = 2m_n)$ used as a moderator in a different reactor, what fraction of the neutron's initial speed is lost?
-(Slower neutrons are more apt to cause nuclear fission in the fissionable uranium nucleus 235U, and less likely to be lost by absorption in 238U; hence the need for moderators.)
-Assume elastic (i.e., kinetic-energy conserving) collisions.
+(Slower neutrons are more apt to cause nuclear fission in the fissionable uranium nucleus U, and less likely to be lost by absorption in U; hence the need for moderators.)
+Assume elastic (i.e., , kinetic-energy conserving) collisions.

-PROBLEM 1-13 : Consider an arbitrary power-law central force $\mathbf{F}(\mathbf{r}) = kr^n \hat{\mathbf{r}}$, where k and n are constants and r is the radius in spherical coordinates.
+PROBLEM 1-13: Consider an arbitrary power-law central force $F(r) = kr^n \hat{r}$ , where k and n are constants and r is the radius in spherical coordinates.
 Prove that such a force is conservative, and find the associated potential energy of a particle subject to this force.

-PROBLEM 1-14 : Estimate the radius (in meters) of the largest spherical asteroid that an astronaut could escape from by jumping.
+PROBLEM 1-14: Estimate the radius (in meters) of the largest spherical asteroid that an astronaut could escape from by jumping.

-PROBLEM 1-15 : An overdamped oscillator is released at $x = x_0$ with initial velocity v_0 .
+PROBLEM 1-15: An overdamped oscillator is released at $x = x_0$ with initial velocity $v_0$ .
 What is the maximum number of times the oscillator can subsequently pass through x = 0?

-PROBLEM 1-16 : The potential energy of a mass m on the end of a Hooke'slaw spring of force constant k is $(1/2)kx^2$.
-If the maximum speed of the mass subject to this potential energy is v_0 , what are the turning points of the motion?
+PROBLEM 1-16: The potential energy of a mass m on the end of a Hooke's-law spring of force constant k is $(1/2)kx^2$ .
+If the maximum speed of the mass subject to this potential energy is $v_0$ , what are the turning points of the motion?